 EPA listed two rules that preempted state regulation of hazardous materials under the Toxic Substances Control Act (TSCA).
 Similar to the CAA rules, these rules did not assert preemption on their own accord, but simply referred to the statutory preemption provision in the TSCA.
 In terms of consulting with the states, EPA did not meet with state and local officials, stating that the notice and comment process gave state and local officials sufficient opportunity to participate in the rulemaking in compliance with E.O.
 13132.
-15
+The state of the stat